dwellons/DonationLog/DesignDocuments/UserStories.md

 ### View Today's Logged Donations *

-As a new donation I want the main screen to list todays days logged donations, to avoid duplicate entries.
+As a new user, I want the main screen to list today's logged donations, to avoid duplicate entries.

 ### Sign up *